 Update on Cooperation and Collaboration: In the last cooperation report, we listed several areas of planned cooperation.
 The City of Leslie has been successful in making significant progress on many of these initiatives.
 Below is a summary of the progress on each of the initiatives for planned cooperation.
 Collaboration: Area Wide Plan Key Partners: City of Leslie, Leslie Township Benefits: The City would like to develop an area wide master plan that would help preserve the Leslie region by establishing growth areas around the City and preserving the rural nature of the Township.
 By publishing an area-wide master plan it will also demonstrate how closely the City and Township work on issues.
-Cost Savings: \$15,000 Progress: The City is developing a shared master plan with Leslie Township.
-The benefits of this plan is to create one plan that will benefit both municipalities and create common goals to benefit the City with economic development.
+Cost Savings: \$15,000 Progress: The City has developed a shared master plan with Leslie Township.
 The City and Township received a CGAP grant from the State of Michigan for this project.
-This project began May 1, 2012 and has an expected completion in Fall of 2013.
-Barriers: There have been no barriers to this project.
+This project began May 1, 2012 and the City adopted the new master plan in September of 2013.
+Unfortunately, the Township has yet to pass the plan.
+Barriers: The barriers facing the City on this project is Leslie Township's refusal to adopt the master plan until a 425 agreement is reached for growth areas identified in the plan.
+Although this was not a part of the contract, or CGAP grant, the Township board has delayed the passage of the plan until this is completed.
+Progress on the new agreement has been slow.
 Collaboration: Future Festivals Key Partners: City of Leslie, Leslie Downtown Development Authority, Leslie Township, Leslie Area Historical Society, Leslie Chamber of Commerce, Leslie Public Schools Benefits: Partnering to provide festivals and events for the Leslie Community.
 Cost Savings: Minimum savings of \$20,000 annually due to sponsorships, staff time donated by other entities, and other involvement.
 Progress: The City has been successful partnering with Leslie Township, Leslie DDA, Historical Society, Chamber of Commerce, and Leslie Public Schools to bring events to the community including an annual Fall Festival, Gus Macker Basketball Tournament, and community wide garage sale.
-Events were held in 2012 including Fall Festival on September 8, 2012; Gus Macker on July 21 and 22, 2012; and the community wide garage sale on August 10 and 11, 2012.
-Events for 2013 will include Fall Festival September 7, 2013, Gus Macker July 20 and 21, 2013, and community wide garage sale on August 8 and 9, 2013.
+Events were held in 2013 including Fall Festival on September 7, 2013; Gus Macker on July 20 and 21, 2013; and the community wide garage sale on August 9 and 10, 2013.
+Events for 2014 will include Fall Festival September 6, 2014, Gus Macker July 19 and 20, 2014, and community wide garage sale on August 8 and 9, 2014.
 Barriers: There have been no barriers to this project.
 Collaboration: MABAS/MEMAC Key Partners: City of Leslie, Many other Fire Departments Benefits: Enter into a standardized mutual aid contract that will be useful in the state and even across state boundaries.

 Cost Savings: No data available as of yet.

-Progress: No progress to date.
-Expect to continue research on these in March 2013 with a decision for action possibly in the summer of 2013.
-Barriers: There have been no barriers, however this project has not been a priority.
+Progress: The City of Leslie joined the Ingham County MABAS in November 2013, joining all the other fire departments in Ingham County into the mutual aid contract.

+Barriers: There have been no barriers.

 Collaboration: Update Community Recreation Plan Key Partners: City of Leslie, Leslie Township, Leslie Public Schools Benefits: To update the community recreation plan to provide recreational opportunities to the Leslie Region.